Vyral/base-template/_drafts/3-real-estate-scams-you-need-to-know-about.md

 {% include youtube.html %}

-There are three real estate scams I’ve become aware of recently that you need to know how to protect yourself against.
+<center>There are three real estate scams I’ve become aware of recently that you need to know how to protect yourself against.</center>

 It can be a scary world out there.
 While the majority of people are good and honest, a few bad apples always try to take advantage of others.